 Be aware that if you choose this method although you have a recovery partition on your system, you need to be cautious when choosing which partition to install Windows to.
 It may try to use the entire hard drive and thereby wipe out your recovery partition (if you have one).
 You can consciously accept this fact and continue, but you may also want to keep it just in case.

 With all these options to factory reset your computer, you will hopefully find one that applies to your computer if the need arises.
-If you’re unsure whether you can take advantage of recovery partitions or discs, check with your computer’s manufacturer as they should have documentation available.
+If you’re unsure whether you can take advantage of recovery partitions or rescue discs, check with your computer’s manufacturer as they should have documentation available.
 You might also be able to purchase recovery media directly from the manufacturer.

 What do you think is the best way to factory reset a computer?
 Let us know in the comments!